 We can see the same changes in leaf colour in some of the shrubs and plants in our gardens – be that as autumn leaves, or brightly coloured new foliage in the spring.
 The most obvious characteristic of plants that creates garden interest for a garden designer is of course flowers, but if you look beyond flowers you can create a garden that provides interest every day of the year.
-Garden designers choose plants that have got bright foliage such as Pieris japonica ‘Christmas Cheer’, which is hardy enough for Scotland, and produces light pink foliage over winter and spring.
+Garden designers and landscape gardeners choose plants that have got bright foliage such as Pieris japonica ‘Christmas Cheer’, which is hardy enough for Scotland, and produces light pink foliage over winter and spring.
 Other plants produce interest with their fruits or seeds.
 A species I mentioned earlier, I planted a Crabapple tree, Malus ‘Evereste’, in my Glasgow garden a couple of winters ago, and each autumn I have been rewarded with a bounty of beautiful and dramatic little crabs.

 Fragrance is another characteristic that can add interest and so is key to many garden designs.
 Philadelphus ‘Belle Etoile’ produces a wonderful scent, and the Jonquil variety of daffodils are grown for their fragrance too.
 Coming into the winter months it can be difficult to find plants to create interest, but if you make sure that you include some attractively shaped plants you can easily overcome this.
-Garden designers love ornamental grasses such as Deschampsia cespitosa 'Goldtau' look great being blown about in the wind.
+Garden designers and landscape gardeners love ornamental grasses such as Deschampsia cespitosa 'Goldtau' look great being blown about in the wind.
 There are even some plants that flower in the winter such as Daphne mezereum.
 All of these plants can survive winters in Glasgow, hardy to -20C and colder.